Discussion Papers Series

 The Discussion Papers Journal series is a compilation of papers written by leading Holocaust and genocide studies scholars from around the world.
 The series aims to engage the minds of students and spark lively discussions to expand their awareness of how hatred, discrimination and human rights abuses are shaping world events today.
 Teachers and students will examine what the implications are for the future and what could and should be done by the international community to stem the tide of violence, ensure the rule of law and protect the most vulnerable.
 The views expressed by these scholars do not necessarily reflect those of the United Nations.

-Available upon request: Volume I in all UN official languages and Volume II in English.
+Available upon request in all UN official languages.

 - Remembering the Dead, Documenting Resistance, Honouring the Heroes by Ethel Brooks, a sociologist and associate professor at Rutgers University in New Jersey